 Issuers should determine if an offering is exempt under Section 4(2) of the Securities Act without independent of the registration statement.
 The SEC’s release provided useful guidance for common scenarios in going public transactions.

-If a company files a registration statement under the Securities Act and then offers and sells securities in a Rule 506 offering to an investor that invests because of the registration statement, then the registration statement was a general solicitation and the Section 4(2) exemption would not be available for the issuer’s private offering.
-On the other hand if the investor invested in the concurrent Rule 506 offering because of some means other than the registration statement such as through a substantive, pre-existing relationship with the company or direct contact by the company outside of the registration statement process then the pending registration statement will not impact the potential availability of the Rule 506(c) exemption.
+If a company files a registration statement on Form S-1 and then offers and sells securities in a Rule 506 offering to an investor that invests because of the registration statement, then the registration statement was a general solicitation and the Section 4(2) exemption would not be available for the issuer’s private offering.
+Conversely, if the investor invested in the concurrent Rule 506 offering because of some means other than the Form S-1 registration statement such as through a substantive, pre-existing relationship with the company or direct contact by the company outside of the registration statement process then the pending registration statement will not impact the potential availability of the Rule 506(c) exemption.

 Pre-existing relationship include vendors, customers and suppliers as well as existing existing investors and shareholders.
 Under these circumstances, an investors is not identified as a result of the public offering and did not contact the issuer as a result of the general solicitation by means of the registration statement.
 As such, the Rule 506 offering can be conducted while the registration statement is pending.